Eddie-Wang1120/Eddie-Wang1120/README.md

 ## Intro

 - 🔭 I’m currently a post-graduate student studying at Peking University.
-- 🌱 I’m currently learning new things about CPU model inference.
+- 🌱 I’m currently learning new things about LLM model inference.
 - 💬 Ask me any questions if you have about my repos.

 ## Experience